Chandlings School, Bagley Wood, Oxford

 There are two large halls for sport, with music and drama also currently using those facilities, plus a dedicated food tech room – the kids are taught to cook from Y1.
 More, you say?
 There’s a huge woodland area, as you’d expect, with a new low ropes course, a lake with dipping pontoon, archery range, ballet studio and outdoor theatre.

 Music was an area identified as needing more energy and it’s been amply provided since Sept 16 by Andrew Stratford, who I’ve met previously as head of music at Ashfold School in Dorton, mid Bucks.
 My experience of him was a dynamic teacher, eager to create new choirs, ensembles and get everyone involved.
 He’s been busy – there are around 80% of kids playing instruments, which is a big increase on last year’s 50%, and in fact one of the highest percentages I’ve come across.
-Drama here is strong with Richard Hancock a warm and jovial presence.
+The school have also recently appointed a new Head of Music, Megan Sharpe (previously at Dragon School).
+Drama here is strong with Richard Hancock a warm and jovial presence, plus there’s a LAMDA specialist teacher.

 As a local day school it’s probably no surprise that most of the next schools are local too – top schools like Magdalen, Abingdon, Bloxham, Headington, St Helen & St Katharine’s, Oxford High School etc. Around 80 per cent of kids got into their first choice school this year, with 45 per cent receiving scholarships – a strong strike rate for a school that prides itself on not being a hot house.